 About Louisiana

-The Kisatchie National Forest is also a great example of the camping and backpacking opportunities Louisiana has to offer.
-Trails like the Sugar Cane Trail and Backbone Trail get you deep into these southern woods, and they'll lead you along beautiful lakes, bringing solitude to those who wander far enough into Louisiana’s heartland.
+The Kisatchie National Forest provides camping and backpacking opportunities, with trails like the Sugar Cane Trail and Backbone Trail to guide you deep into the southern woods into Louisiana’s heartland.

 State Profile